schoeberl/chisel-bootcamp/FAQ.md

     x(n, m)

+This will extract wire n downto m both incluced.
 Here it is important to know that n >= m, otherwise Chisel will throw a hard to understand error.